 Pursuant to the EGEN Purchase Agreement, EGEN provided certain covenants ("Covenant Not To Compete") to the Company whereby EGEN agreed, during the period ending on the seventh anniversary of the closing date of the acquisition on June 20, 2014, not to enter into any business, directly or indirectly, which competes with the business of the Company nor will it contact, solicit or approach any of the employees of the Company for purposes of offering employment.
-The Covenant Not to Compete which was valued at approximately \$1.6 million at the date of the EGEN asset acquisition has a definitive life and is amortized on a straight-line basis over its life of 7 years.
-The Company recognized amortization expense of \$56,829 in each of the three-month periods ended March 31, 2019 and 2018.
-The carrying value of the Covenant Not to Compete was \$511,463, net of \$1,079,751, as of March 31, 2019 and \$568,292, net of \$1,022,922 accumulated amortization, as of December 31, 2018.
+The Covenant Not to Compete, which was valued at approximately \$1.6 million at the date of the EGEN asset acquisition, has a definitive life and is amortized on a straight-line basis over its life of 7 years.
+The Company recognized amortization expense of \$56,829 in each of the three-month periods ended June 30, 2019 and 2018.
+The Company recognized amortization expense of \$113,658 in each of the six-month periods ended June 30, 2019 and 2018.
+The Company Not to Compete was \$454,634, net of \$1,136,580, as of June 30, 2019.
+The carrying value of the Covenant Not to Compete was \$568,929, net of \$1,022,922 in accumulated amortization expense, as of December 31, 2018.